Health emergency cost map Nepal: Bir vs Patan vs private hospitals, and what insurance actually covers

 Helicopter rescue in Nepal costs USD 1,000 at the floor and routinely USD 3,000 or more depending on altitude, distance, weather, and ground time.
 Operators including Heli On Call, Fishtail Air, Simrik Air, Air Ambulance Nepal, and Blueheight Aviation will dispatch within 30 minutes to 3 hours under good weather.
 They will not lift off without a payment guarantee.

-If you trek, you need travel and rescue insurance that pays operators directly rather than reimbursing you later — World Nomads, IMG, Insure My Equipment, and several Nepali-operator-approved products are common.
-If you do not trek but live in a remote district with road accident risk, the practical substitute is a relationship with a hospital you know will accept guarantees, a credit reserve in a bank account that can be wired, and the knowledge that a helicopter bill is not a survivable surprise.
+If you trek, you need travel and rescue insurance that pays operators directly rather than reimbursing you later.
+World Nomads, IMG, Insure My Equipment, and several Nepali-operator-approved products are common.
+If you do not trek but live in a remote district with road accident risk, the practical substitute is a relationship with a hospital you know will accept guarantees, a credit reserve in a bank account that can be wired, and the awareness that a helicopter bill is not a survivable surprise.

 What to actually do, in this order